JaneHope607/static_dynamic_testing_pda/testing_task_1.md

 class CardGame

-  def checkforAce(card)
-    if card.value = 1
-      return true
+  def checkforAce(card) # The ace should not be capitalized and there should be underscores between each word
+    if card.value = 1 # There should be two equal signs instead of one, which checks if card is equal to 1 return true
     else
       return false
     end
   end

-  # The ace should not be capitalized
-  # There should be two equal signs instead of 1

-  dif highest_card(card1 card2)
-  if card1.value > card2.value
-    return card
-  else
+  dif highest_card(card1 card2) # It should say def not dif and there should be a comma between the two arguments in the parenthesis if card1.value > card2.value # Indentation is incorrect for lines 18 - 23
+    return card # It should say 'return card1' instead of 'card' - card is not a variable in this function else
     return card2
   end
 end
-end

-# It should say def not dif
-# There should be a comma between the two arguments in the parenthesis
-# There is one too many 'end' and there is also the incorrect indentation
+end # This 'end' should not be here - this would end the and also the incorrect indentation
-# It should say 'return card1' instead of just 'card'

-def self.cards_total(cards)
+def self.cards_total(cards) # incorrect indentation
-  total
-  for card in cards
+  total # total needs to be assigned a value - shouls have = and then a value for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total # The return statement should be outside of the for loop or it will print every time the loop runs.
+Total needs .to_s to change it to a sting as well. end end

-# There should not be a . on the first line
-# the total should say 'total = 0'
-# There should be string interpolation on the return line - should say 'return "You have a total of #{total}"'

 ```